Getting started with VDI

 How is the out-of-band UDP connection established?

-The UDP port range can be adjusted through registry keys under the UDPPortBegin and UDPPortEnd keys between the values of 1000-65000 if necessary.
-The total range must be at least 100 ports, which means the lowest possible valid range is 1000–1100 and the highest possible range of 100 is 64000–64100.
+The UDP port range can be adjusted through registry keys under the UDPPortBegin and UDPPortEnd keys.
+The range for begin port is (1700, 64000).
+The range for end port is (1800, 65000).
+The total range from the beginning port to the ending port cannot be less than 100.
+This requirement means the lowest possible valid range is 1000–1100 and the highest possible range of 100 is 64000–64100.

 Note: The UDPPortBegin value cannot be higher than 64000.

 Organizations that use the Windows Defender Firewall with customized port ranges require advanced conﬁgurations.

 Note: Zoom recommends reserving at least 8 ports per user if multiple users share the same host machine.

 How does the virtual connection failover work?

 In the event a direct connection or UDP connection cannot be established between the VDI Client and plugin, the connection will fail over to the virtual connection used by the virtual desktop agent.
 These connections have limited bandwidth available and will likely impact media quality.